IRISH WOMEN’S INDOOR BOWLING ASSOCIATION

 · Recognising the developmental needs and capacity of young people and the vulnerable.

-· Securing parental consent in writing to act in loco parentis, if the need arises to administer emergency first aid and/or other medical treatment. (see sample DOC 2 on IBA website)
+· Securing parental consent in writing to act in loco parentis, if the need arises to administer emergency first aid and/or other medical treatment. (see sample Doc 2)

-· Keeping a written record of any injury that occurs, along with the details of any treatment given. (see sample DOC 4 on IBA website)
+· Keeping a written record of any injury that occurs, along with the details of any treatment given. (see sample Doc 4)

 · Requesting written parental consent if officials or club members are required to transport young people in coaches, minibuses or cars.